 Joint Returns.
 Each spouse/RDP must complete a separate form FTB 3805P for taxes attributable to his or her distribution from a qualified retirement plan as described above.
-If both spouses/RDPs owe a tax on early distributions, enter the combined tax from both forms on Form 540, California Resident Income Tax Return, line 63 or Long Form 540NR, California Nonresident or Part-Year Resident Income Tax Return, line 73.
+If both spouses/RDPs owe a tax on early distributions, enter the combined tax from both forms on Form 540, line 63 or Long Form 540NR, line 73.

 Federal law does not recognize RDPs; therefore there may be additional tax on early distributions for federal purposes, but not for California purposes.
 For more information on RDPs, get FTB Pub.
-737
+737.